 When I open the door, the sunlight hits me like a bag of bricks.
 My eyes slam shut but the pain is already inside my head.
 I stagger down the sidewalk to the street in front of the motel.

-His associate, more gregarious, asks if I want to hit this, profering a joint.
+His associate, more gregarious, asks if I want to hit this, proffering a joint.
 I thank him out of genuine kindness.
-As much as I hate LA, there are still some great people out there.
-Many of them smoking joints at curbs, offering it to the haggard out-of-towner who just slept on the world’s worst mattress at the Rodeway Inn.
+Hate LA, love the people.

 “I get too paranoid when I smoke,” I tell him.
 “But I don’t judge people who partake.”